 There are no specific requirements for the hardware.
 If the workstation can run the major DCCs, it most probably can run openPYPE.

 Installed, it takes around 400MB of space, depending on the platform

-For well functioning ftrack event server, we recommend a linux virtual server with Ubuntu or CentOS.
+For a well functioning ftrack event server, we recommend a linux virtual server with Ubuntu or CentOS.
 CPU and RAM allocation needs differ based on the studio size, but a 2GB of ram, with a dual core CPU and around 4GB of storage should suffice

 For pushing pipeline updates to the artists, you will need to create a shared folder that will be accessible with at least Read permission to every OpenPype user in the studio.
 This can also be hosted on the cloud in fully distributed deployments.

 Key projects we depend on